-Terra-Time Watch has a gray brushed stainless steel case.
-It measures 40mm (1.57″) in diameter and has a 20mm wide gray silicone band.
+Terra-Time is a 40mm (1.57″) in diameter and has a 20mm wide gray silicone band.
 The watch measures 10″ from end to end with 7″ to the closest hole and 8 3/4″ inches from the farthest hole.
 Terra-Time is “monochromatic” in appearance with its variations of a gray palette.See the Working Model Now >

 Terra-Time inspired by landscape references